In This Article

 The question has been posed time and time again: How much does getting a tattoo hurt?
 Professional tattoo artists and longtime body art collectors tend to forget what it was like to be on the other side of the chair for the first time.
-Although the experience is different for everyone—depending on factors like pain tolerance (which is typically lower on your period), the tattooist's skill, the needles used, and the tattoo's placement—a few elements are common to all.
+Although the experience is different for everyone—depending on factors like pain tolerance (which may be lower around your period), the tattooist's skill, the needles used, and the tattoo's placement—a few elements are common to all.

 Comparisons to Other Types of Pain